Varicella – Serology

 5.0 ml whole blood or 1.0 ml serum

-Blood, clotted – vacutainer tubes (SST)
+Blood, clotted – serum separator tube (SST)

 Submission and Collection Notes